thegworld/gtx-browser/docs/clion.md

 ### Approach 2: Compilation database

-Since Chromium does not use CMake to build, to “benefit from the advanced IDE features that CLion provides”, a
+Since GTx Browser does not use CMake to build, to “benefit from the advanced IDE features that CLion provides”, a
 [Compilation database](https://www.jetbrains.com/help/clion/compilation-database.html)
-must be created to expose to CLion how Chromium is built.
+must be created to expose to CLion how GTx Browser is built.

-In the Chromium code source, there’s a python script `src/tools/clang/scripts/generate_compdb.py` that will generate the Compilation Database.
+In the GTx Browser code source, there’s a python script `src/tools/clang/scripts/generate_compdb.py` that will generate the Compilation Database.